buluto/misc-tools/README.md

 # misc-tools
 A bunch of miscellaneous tools written in Python.
+All require Python 3 and nothing else.

 ####ico2str
 Convert an ICO file to a Base64 encoded string and vice versa.
 Useful when you want to embed an icon into the source code.